18F/handbook/_pages/business-units/solutions/solutions-history.md

 The _Catalog_ was our first foray into the online world: in 1992, we created an electronic bulletin board system to allow anyone with a modem to dial up and download the publications listed in the _Catalog_.

-We launched our first website in 1994, also based on the _Catalog_: Pueblo.gsa.gov (which later became Publications.USA.gov).
+We launched our first website in 1994, also based on the _Catalog_: [Pueblo.gsa.gov](https://web.archive.org/web/19970214004105/http://www.pueblo.gsa.gov/) (which later became Publications.USA.gov).
 It was one of the first consumer information websites and received more than one million visits during its first year.

 In 1997, the White House gave us responsibility for one of the most helpful and popular federal publications: the _Consumer’s Resource Handbook_.
-Released biannually since 1979, it was renamed the [Consumer Action Handbook](https://www.usa.gov/handbook) in 2000 and was later joined by a Spanish version, the [Guía del Consumidor](https://gobierno.usa.gov/ordene-guia-consumidor).
-Both publications empower people to resolve their own consumer complaints.
+Released biannually since 1979, it was renamed the [Consumer Action Handbook](https://web.archive.org/web/20190810233837/https://app_usa_prod_eqffnyamdzrb.s3.amazonaws.com/Consumer_Action_Handbook_2017.pdf?Rc37jX4tB8.5H.5oHzSSu_LcEYFcjzpC) in 2000 and was later joined by a Spanish version, the [Guía del Consumidor](https://drive.google.com/file/d/0B64-A1A3hX29ZERrV3cxQUhZcEE/view?usp=sharing&resourcekey=0-9P0D8xh9vdnsxBiRU4YO7w).
+Both publications empowered people to resolve their own consumer complaints.

 ## 2000 - 2010: Expanding Our Digital Presence

 [USA.gov](https://www.usa.gov/) got its start as FirstGov.gov in June 2000 when President Clinton announced the gift of a powerful search engine from internet entrepreneur Eric Brewer.
 Clinton called for us to use it to create and launch an official U.S. web portal within 90 days.

-In 2001 we added Kids.gov, filled with children’s content and lesson plans.
+In 2001 we added [Kids.gov](https://web.archive.org/web/20160327075216/https://kids.usa.gov/), filled with children’s content and lesson plans.
 And in 2003 we launched the official Spanish language portal, FirstGov en español.
-The FirstGov sites got more memorable names in 2007: USA.gov and [GobiernoUSA.gov](https://gobierno.usa.gov/).
+The FirstGov sites got more memorable names in 2007: USA.gov and GobiernoUSA.gov (now known as [USAGov en Español](https://gobierno.usa.gov/)).
 Both continue as the official guides to government information, benefits, and services.

 Starting in 2002, we managed WebContent.gov, a one-stop resource for government web professionals who needed information about requirements, best practices, usability, and new technologies.
 Its training program, Web Manager University, offered practical training for managers of federal, state, and local government websites.
 These two services are the predecessors of today’s [DigitalGov](https://digital.gov/) and [DigitalGov University](https://digital.gov/digitalgov-university/).